Tiramisù in Venice — The Sweet Story, Best Places & Authentic Recipe | Tour Leader Venice

 Location: Campo dei Santi Filippo e Giacomo, Castello 5364

-Try: The classic version or the pistachio one for a nutty twist.
+Try: The classic or the pistachio version.

 Location: Campiello della Pescaria, Castello 3968

-Locations: Dorsoduro, Santa Croce, and Cannaregio
+Locations: Dorsoduro, Santa Croce & Cannaregio

 4️⃣ Rosa Salva — Venice’s Sweet History